 Know Before You Go

-45 minutes south of Lyon and 2 hours north of Marseille
+The labyrinth is approximately 45 minutes south of Lyon and two hours north of Marseille.